HeinrichG-V12/M70_rusEFI/hardware/lua.md

 # Lua on rusEFI Proteus

-### As of 2021 a popular open source Lua scripting engine.
+### As of 2021 rusEFI uses a popular open source Lua scripting engine.
 ### Some ECUs (EGS, ABS/ASC) in my BMW 8-series need a PWM (100Hz) modulated throttle position signal to work error free.
 Lua gives us the possibility to realize it.

 How is Lua configured now?
 Here are the necessary steps: